 We hope this guide has been useful.
 Just remember to stay confident, read the brief thoroughly, and consult the formatting style guide fairly often.
 This is an approach that has never failed anyone.
 Students are facing an immense load of academic assignments, so it's absolutely natural to feel overwhelmed.
 Looming deadlines hardly ever make one move faster.
 If anything, people tend to procrastinate even more.

 If, after reading this guide, you still feel like writing an annotated bibliography is too hard of a task to handle on your own, our professional helpers on EssayHub are here for you!
-Just place an order, set the deadline, choose a writer to complete it.
+Just buy essay from us, set the deadline, choose a writer to complete it.
 Pay for essay and do away with the worries.